 Confession: I'm obsessed with Korean skincare.
 Call it a bold statement, but I find it to be more innovative and effective than most American brands, especially considering that so many stateside companies look to Korea for inspiration (though it's rarely matched, IMHO).
-And since many Korean skincare brands employ natural ingredients like yuzu, cucumber, and lotus extract with few filler ingredients, I'm often sparing my skin of drying, hard-to-pronounce toxins.
-K-makeup is no different—because many Korean women and men favor dewy, flawless complexions, makeup is often fortified with good-for-you ingredients and light formulas to show off your natural beauty.
-So when Byrdie's editorial director, Faith Xue, recently went to Seoul and discovered a ton of makeup gems through her journeys, I had her spill all the beauty dirt.
+And since many Korean skincare brands employ natural, innovative ingredients like yuzu, cucumber, and lotus extract with few filler ingredients, I'm often sparing my skin.
+And K-makeup is no different—because many Korean women and men favor dewy complexions, the makeup is often fortified with good-for-you ingredients and light formulas to show off your natural beauty.
+So when Byrdie's editorial director, Faith Xue, went to Seoul and discovered a ton of makeup gems through her journeys, I had her spill all the beauty dirt.

 From recognized brands we've been longtime fans of in the U.S. like Amore Pacific to smaller indie companies, we've rounded up some of the best Korean makeup brands to get on your radar.

 AmorePacific is a luxe skincare brand that utilizes Korean botanicals to soothe the skin while providing the luminescence and enhancement of makeup.
-It's best known for its color-control cushion compact, a buildable lightweight foundation that also hydrates, brightens, and protects the skin.
+It's best known for its color-control cushion compact and a buildable, lightweight foundation that also hydrates, brightens, and protects the skin.

 Yet another brand that utilizes skincare in its makeup (are you noticing a trend here?), Cle Cosmetics is best at highlighting natural beauty without compromising your skin's integrity.
 It's a small line, but it's beloved especially for its cushion compact and powder-to-cream matte lip tint.